The Political Season Nobody Survived — Modern Paraphrase | nocap.bible

 "Don't you understand that a prince and a great man has fallen today in Israel?
 And I — even though I'm the anointed king — I was gentle today.
 These sons of Zeruiah are more severe than I am.
 The Lord repay the evildoer according to his wickedness."

 David was king, but he wasn't all-powerful.
 Joab's violence was beyond his control, and he knew it.
-He handed the judgment to God — because sometimes that's the only honest thing a leader can do. 🙏
+He handed the to God — because sometimes that's the only honest thing a leader can do. 🙏